dotnet/linker/docs/design/trimmed-assemblies.md

 With more aggressive defaults, it could make sense to support an attribute opt-out via `[assembly: AssemblyMetadata("IsTrimmable", "False")]`.
 This would provide a way for developers to indicate that their assemblies should not be trimmed.

+Its semantics should be the same as setting `IsTrimmable` MSBuild metadata to `false` for the assembly.
+These semantics result in the assembly getting rooted and getting the `copy` action, which keeps all members in the assembly but can still rewrite it to fix references to removed type forwarders.

-We should also consider whether such an opt-out should prevent the linker from rewriting the attributed assembly.
+We may also consider whether the opt-out should instead prevent the linker from rewriting the attributed assembly.
+A developer might reasonably expect that adding this attribute would prevent modification by the linker.
 This could be useful as a way to preserve assemblies that have invariants which would be broken by rewriting, or which contain data that would be removed by the linker even with the `copy` action.
+We would need to decide how to handle removed type forwarders - we could preserve referenced type forwarders, or produce an error if the assembly references a removed type forwarder.

 ### `NonTrimmableAssembly` opt-out